Home and Landscape

 Solutions

 Grow raspberries where they will receive full sun.
 Plant them on a raised berm or mound of soil to improve air circulation around the plants.
 To keep plants drier use drip irrigation instead of sprinklers.
-Control weeds as these can impede air circulation and increase humidity around plants.
+Control weeds to improve air circulation and reduce humidity around plants.
 Remove any wild caneberries near those grown for fruit because wild caneberries can be alternate hosts from which the pathogen can spread.
-Note that where host plants occur in riparian areas there are regulations that limit vegetation removal.
-Before managing vegetation along waterways, contact the California Department of Fish and Wildlife to learn of any rules that may apply to your situation.

 Any method of pruning and trellising that improves air circulation around caneberries helps to reduce late leaf rust because this allows flowers, fruit, and leaves to dry more quickly.
 The dry conditions in a macrotunnel (hoop house covered with clear plastic) greatly limit rust development.
 Remove and dispose of fruiting canes soon after harvest to reduce sources of overwintering pathogen inoculum.

 Where the fungus has been a problem, spray caneberries with Bordeaux mixture or another copper fungicide in fall after pruning off and disposing of the fruiting canes.
-Bordeaux mixture or another copper fungicide can also be applied during the delayed dormant season, when buds swell but before they open.
-Additionally if rust disease has previously been severe, a fixed copper, such as Bordeaux mixture, or myclobutanil can be sprayed during the first bloom.
+Bordeaux mixture or another copper fungicide can be applied during the delayed dormant season, when buds swell but before they open.
+Additionally if rust disease has previously been severe, a fixed copper or myclobutanil can be sprayed during the first bloom.